Andy Karduna, Interim Vice Provost for Graduate Studies

 Students pursuing a master of arts (MA) degree must demonstrate competence in a second language.
 Details of the MA language requirement are available on the Graduate School website.
 There is no language requirement for the master of science (MS) and professional master's degrees unless the department so specifies.

 The student’s major school or department may require qualifying, comprehensive, or final examinations or any combination of these.
 The content and methods of conducting such examinations are the responsibility of the school or department.

 In some fields, master’s degree candidates must submit a thesis; in others the thesis is optional.
 A student who writes a thesis must complete the following procedures:

 - Request information from the major school or department about the various steps involved and the standards expected

-- Consult the Thesis and Dissertation Style and Policy Manual, available on the Graduate School’s website.
+- Consult the Thesis and Dissertation Style and Policy Manual, available on the Graduate School website.
 Only theses that meet the standards of style and form discussed in that manual are accepted

 The advisory committee, appointed by the department, determines the work to be completed in light of the student’s academic background and objectives.
 The number of committee members is determined by the department.
-The advisor shall be from the regular faculty, tenured or tenure-track.
+The advisor is expected to be a member of the regular faculty, tenured or tenure-track.